Foundation Models in Generative AI: What They Are & How to Choose the Right One

 Microsoft

 Microsoft has integrated generative AI into its products, notably through Copilot, which assists users in various applications, including coding and content creation.
-Copilot helps streamline workflows by providing context-aware suggestions.
-Additionally, Microsoft has embedded generative AI capabilities into its Azure cloud services, enabling businesses to leverage AI for data analysis and application development.
+Copilot helps streamline workflows by providing context-aware suggestions based on human language instructions.
+Additionally, Microsoft has embedded generative AI capabilities into its Azure cloud services, enabling businesses to leverage AI technology for data analysis and application development.

 The Future of Foundation Models in Generative AI: What’s Next?